patrick0806/how-install-wordpress/README.md

-# How install Wordpres with LAMP on Ubuntu 20.04
+# How install Wordpress with LAMP on Ubuntu 20.04

 ### 1 Create a Mysql database for Wordpress
 access your Mysql in root acount with this command: